-Even though students are considered U.S. citizens when born abroad to parents who are U.S. citizens, the Social Security database is not automatically updated to indicate the student's status even if the student's birth was registered.
-Therefore, such students (for example, those born on military bases abroad) will fail the Social Security citizenship match until the Social Security database is corrected.
-That is, the applications of U.S. citizens who were born abroad but who file as U.S. citizens are automatically flagged by the Social Security as ineligible foreign born, even if the applicant has an Social Security Number.
+Even though students are considered U.S. citizens when born abroad to parents who are U.S. citizens, the SSA database is not automatically updated to indicate the student's status even if the student's birth was registered.
+Therefore, such students (for example, those born on military bases abroad) will fail the citizenship match until the SSA's database is corrected.
+That is, the applications of U.S. citizens who were born abroad but who file as U.S. citizens are automatically flagged by the SSA as ineligible and foreign-born, even if the applicant has a Social Security Number.

-Such students can document citizenship by providing a "Consular Report of Birth Abroad" (Form FS-240) or a "Certification of Report of Birth" (Form DS-1350).
-If the birth of the student was registered (before he or she reached age 18) with the American consulate or embassy in a foreign country, the student can receive a copy of the certificate by contacting
+Such students can document citizenship by providing a "Consular Report of Birth Abroad" (Form FS-240, which is proof of U.S. citizenship) or a "Certification of Report of Birth" (Form DS-1350, which is evidence of U.S. citizenship and equivalent to a birth certificate).
+If the birth of the student was registered with the American consulate or embassy in a foreign country before he turned 18, he can receive a copy of the certificate by contacting

-Department of State Passport Correspondence Branch 1111 19th Street, NW, Suite 510 Washington, DC 20524 202-955-0307
+Department of State Passport Vital Records Office 1111 19th Street, NW, Suite 510 Washington, DC 20522-1705 202-955-0307

-The student should provide her name given at birth; the date and location of birth; if possible, the parents' names and their dates and places of birth; and a daytime phone number and return address.
+The student should provide his name given at birth; the date and location of birth; if possible, the parents' names and their dates and places of birth; and a daytime phone number and return address.
 The request must be signed, and for form FS-240, the student will also have to include the original form (to exchange it) or a signed affidavit that the original was destroyed or lost.
 The cost for the FS-240 is \$40, while for the DS-1350 it's \$20 plus \$10 for each additional copy.
-This should be sent as a check or money order, not as cash.
+This should be sent as a check or money order (not cash) payable to The Department of State.
 It will take four to eight weeks to receive the form.

-If the student is over 18 and the birth wasn't registered, he or she can file a self-petition for a "Certificate of Citizenship" to any local U.S. INS office (Form N-600).
+If the student is over 18 and the birth wasn't registered, she can file a self-petition for a "Certificate of Citizenship" to any local U.S. INS office (Form N-600).
 Proof of the parents' U.S. citizenship at the time of the student's birth must be provided.